 In 1933 the box closed, but remained standing for some time.

 Granton Shell Siding and depot were later built in the 'V' of the junction, also approached from the junction.
 The sidings on the west side became a Texaco depot for a tank farm to the west.

-The railway south of Breakwater Junction closed in 1965.
+The railway south of Breakwater Junction closed in 1965, except for traffic to Granton Gas Works.
 Access was now via the former North British Railway connection.
 A reversing spur was retained to allow continued access to the siding and nearby Granton Gasworks.